HCL-TECH-SOFTWARE/commerce-Push-Notification/README.md

     •	Send promotional message to specific users (General message like Christmas sale/Diwali sale)

-**This feature can be achieved in the below chunks**
+**The Implementation includes below Component**

+ 1. Firebase account

-1. Create an account and web app on the firebase console.
+     Create an account and web app on the firebase console.

+ 2. React Store Changes

-2. Please follow the Readme file to do changes in the React store to register it with firebase and token generation using cloud messaging and send some instant notification.
+     Please follow the Readme file to do changes in the React store to register it with firebase and token generation using cloud messaging and send some instant notification.

+3. Add Menu in CMC

-3. Please follow the Readme file to the changes in CMC to send the offline notification to the user
+     Please follow the Readme file to the changes in CMC to send the offline notification to the user

+4. NodeJs for REST APIs

-4. Please follow the readme file for the REST APIs used to send notification and to save the token etc.
+    Please follow the readme file for the REST APIs used to send notification and to save the token etc.